eslint/rfcs/designs/2021-suppression-support/README.md

 ]
 ```

-### Add new CLI option `--output-suppression`
+### Add new CLI option `--track-suppressions`

-We propose to add a new CLI option `--output-suppression` for the new feature.
+We propose to add a new CLI option `--track-suppressions` for the new feature.
 Without the option, ESLint will work as it is currently, and `suppressions` property should not exist in the output.
 With this option, ESLint is expected to export all violations, including suppressed ones. `suppressions` should be _empty_ for non-suppressed violations, while `suppressions` should be a list for suppressed ones, according to [suppressions property](https://docs.oasis-open.org/sarif/sarif/v2.0/csprd02/sarif-v2.0-csprd02.html#_Toc10127852).

 ### Parse description in comments as `justification`